 The Coveys owned 144 Hill from the time it was built in 1906 until 1920, but they did not live in the home for more than a year, as renters began to occupy the home starting in 1907.
 A number of renters moved in and out of the home until the Coveys sold 144 Hill in 1920 to Gus and Marie Krueger.
 The Kruegers quickly turned around and sold the home to Benjamin and Nellie Voight.

 Benjamin was a mail carrier by trade, and the Voight family lived at 144 Hill Avenue for the next 8 years, until 1928.
 In 1928, the Voights sold to William and Florence Landwehr who lived there for the next 12 years.
 Three more families purchased home between 1940 and 1968.

-144 Hill Avenue is an example of the Foursquare typology with Shingle and Colonial Revival style elements.
-Shingle features include the narrow exposure clapboard siding going around corners with no breaks.
+144 Hill Avenue is an example of the Foursquare typology with Colonial Revival style elements.
 The dentil molding features and classic columns are a nod to the Colonial Revival style.
 As seen with most foursquares is the use of narrow clapboard siding with mitered corners which is a unique and difficult feature to install.